Kwiziq community member

 The lesson doesn't highlight the point that you can swap clauses around - so e.g. start with conditional, then go to imperfect or v.v.
 Whichever way though, what changes is the position of 'si' and hence if you are using the imperfect as first or second verb.

-This relates to:Using L'Imparfait in hypothetical clauses introduced by si (if) + Le Conditionnel Présent -
+This question relates to:French lesson "Using L'Imparfait in hypothetical clauses introduced by si (if) + Le Conditionnel Présent"

 1 July 2018

 The Si-clause always uses the imperfect whereas the conditional is used only in the main clause.
 If you switch the order of clauses, naturally, the verb forms switch places too, so that the imperfect remakns with the Si-clause and the conditional with the main clause.

 Hi David, I see what you mean.
 There is only one example which has the si-clause come second.
 Maybe a couple more examples and a sentence alerting the reader to this fact would help.

 Don't have an account yet?
 Join today